Email for my book proposal for Ventanitas Of Miami. |

 Cuban coffee, side of copycat.
 Order up.
 Millionaire literary foundation bites local author out of spite.
 But is it plagiarism?
 Short answer, maybe.

 Cuban Coffee Windows of Miami is my book of documentary photography and interviews all about the “ventanitas” of Miami.
+It was well reviewed in a widely read article by a former newspaper writer and fired public radio employee, who was seemingly adopted by O, Miami in a series of events to promote their version years later.

 We had a very clear contract outlining the licensing agreement for Jai Alai Books, related in staff and mission to O Miami, to graphic design, print, market, and distribute a book based on my interviews and photographs.